rdUdacity-FSND/Log-Analysis/README.md

 ## Create supporting Views

 ### Prior to runnning the tool, you will need to create some views in the database.
 These views support the queries that are used by the Python code.
-The thought process behind these views is described in the solution section.
+You can load them how you prefer, I entered them manually in the database.

 	create view v_log_top3 as